khamitimur/AmazingDelegateCommand/README.md

 ## Acknowledgments

-* Any similarity with the [`DelegateCommand`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.platformui.delegatecommand) is deliberate 🙂
+* Any similarities with the [`DelegateCommand`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.platformui.delegatecommand) are deliberate 🙂
 * Implemenation of `Target-Action` design pattern in Swift was inspired by [the article](https://oleb.net/blog/2014/07/swift-instance-methods-curried-functions/) by [Ole Begemann](https://oleb.net/).